pierre0412/pierre0412/README.md

 ## Hi there 👋

+🔭 I'm french junior Python developper.

+⚡ Fun fact (or not): some of my projects are vibecoded.
+In those cases, it's mentionned in README file.

 <!--
 **pierre0412/pierre0412** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.